spraakbanken/sparv-retreat2024/README.md

 previous sentence noun counter annotation as input.

 > [!IMPORTANT]
-> - All annotation values are currently saved as strings.
+> - All annotation values are saved as strings.
 When you read your previous noun counts,
 >   you must convert them to integers before adding them together.
 >
 > - Don't try to directly call the function you made in the previous exercise.